Sleep & Wake Disorders

 Project updates

 During 2023, the pilot study concerning the WP II was launched in Switzerland.
-Patient recruitment is still on-going and planned to be finished by mid-2024.
-Preliminary results shall be presented during EAN´s 2024 Congress.
+Patient recruitment has closed in mid-2024.
+Follow up is ongoing and planned to end by mid 2025.
+Preliminary results were presented during EAN´s 2024 Congress.

 Breakdown by work package